MicrosoftDocs/sql-docs/docs/relational-databases/performance/cardinality-estimation-sql-server.md

 ### Understanding Cardinality Estimation

 Cardinality Estimation (CE) is how the Query Optimizer can estimate the total number of rows processed at each level of a query plan.
 Cardinality estimation in SQL Server is derived primarily from histograms created when indexes or statistics are created, either manually or automatically.
 Sometimes, SQL Server also uses constraint information and logical rewrites of queries to determine cardinality.
-For more information, see [Cardinality Estimation](https://docs.microsoft.com/sql/relational-databases/performance/cardinality-estimation-sql-server).

 Different versions of the Database Engine use different CE model assumptions based on how data is distributed and queried.
-See [Versions of the CE](https://docs.microsoft.com/sql/relational-databases/performance/cardinality-estimation-sql-server#versions-of-the-ce).
+See [versions of the CE](#versions-of-the-ce) for more information.

 ### CE feedback implementation